 Teaching

-The Christ’s Director of Studies for Design is Dr Irit Katz, and the College level of teaching is small group supervisions, which will complement the work you do in the Department (a 15 minute walk from Christ's, on Trumpington Street), where you'll have studios and workshops, as well as lectures, and seminars.
+The Christ's Directors of Studies for Design are Dr Felipe Hernandez and Dr Irit Katz, and the College level of teaching is small group supervisions, which will complement the work you do in the Department (a 15 minute walk from Christ's, on Trumpington Street), where you'll have studios and workshops, as well as lectures, and seminars.

 How to apply